mohameda4333/sep10-freedom-project/blog/entry05.md

 - <a-cursor>
 - <a-cylinder>
 ```
-These examples are primitives built within Aframe to add components that will make the
+These examples are primitives built within Aframe to add components that will make the website/model look way better.
+I tinkered with these primitives by adding different primitives to my model and changing their size, position, and shape.
+For instance, I added a plane by using the code `<a-plane>`.
+The plane was the main platform that everything depended on.
+It looks like a flat surface depending on where u place it.
+I change the length and width of the plane to make it a lot bigger so that all of the other primitives that I add can stay on it.
+My first model that I tried to edit was some simple shapes first with a change in the background color that looked like a sky.
+I added the plane and the models by first positioning them to their exact spot.
+Then I changed the background color through the primitive `<a-sky`.

 [Previous](entry04.md) | [Next](entry06.md)